Install Docker Engine

 |Docker Desktop for Mac (macOS)||✅||✅|

 .rpm packages from the following Linux distros

-While the instructions below may work, Docker doesn’t test or verify installation on distro derivatives.
+While the following instructions may work, Docker doesn't test or verify installation on distro derivatives.

-- Users of Debian derivatives such as “BunsenLabs Linux”, “Kali Linux” or “LMDE” (Debian-based Mint) should follow the installation instructions for Debian, substituting the version of their distro for the corresponding Debian release.
+- If you use Debian derivatives such as "BunsenLabs Linux", "Kali Linux" or "LMDE" (Debian-based Mint) should follow the installation instructions for Debian, substitute the version of your distro for the corresponding Debian release.
 Refer to the documentation of your distro to find which Debian release corresponds with your derivative version.

-- Likewise, users of Ubuntu derivatives such as “Kubuntu”, “Lubuntu” or “Xubuntu” should follow the installation instructions for Ubuntu, substituting the version of their distro for the corresponding Ubuntu release.
+- Likewise, if you use Ubuntu derivatives such as "Kubuntu", "Lubuntu" or "Xubuntu" you should follow the installation instructions for Ubuntu, substituting the version of your distro for the corresponding Ubuntu release.
 Refer to the documentation of your distro to find which Ubuntu release corresponds with your derivative version.

 Docker provides binaries for manual installation of Docker Engine.
 These binaries are statically linked and you can use them on any Linux distro.

 Docker Engine has two types of update channels, stable and test: